I love this shredded chicken and carrot noodle soup!

 Same routine: I would set the speed low and just see what would happen with it.
 Learn, clean up and start again.

 And I can assure you that it’s also a fun thing to watch!

 Shredded Chicken & Carrot Noodle Soup

-Check out another recipe that I made using the Spiralizer: my zucchini noodle soup with miso and bacon!
+Then also check out another recipe that I made using the Spiralizer: my zucchini noodle soup with miso and bacon!
 Drop dead easy and delicious!